ClintH/ixfx-docs/src/pages/temporal/normalising.md

 scale(30, 20, 40, 100, 200); // 150
 ```

-Note that if the input value is outside of the specified input range, the output value will likewise be outside of the output range.
+If the input value is outside of the specified input range, the output value will likewise be outside of the output range.
 Use [`clamp`](../data/cleanup/#clamping) to ensure the output range is respected:

 ```js
 import {scale, clamp} from 'https://unpkg.com/ixfx/dist/bundle.js'